-To find the best dog toys for aggressive chewers, you can’t read a few Amazon reviews and leave it at that.
+To find the best dog toys your aggressive chewers will not destroy, you can’t read a few Amazon reviews and leave it at that.
 All dogs are different.
 Instead, you’ve got to go the extra mile by researching specific attributes such as durability, toy type, size, quality guarantee, and safety.
 We’ve touched on each of these factors below so you know what to look out for while shopping for the toughest dog toys.

 Many manufacturers guarantee the quality of their products by providing a money-back warranty if your dog damages the toy.
 No matter how tough you think a toy is, it’s never truly indestructible.
 Therefore, consider seeking out chew toys with a quality guarantee.
 This is a great trend in the dog toy space.